 At Chingford House Nursery we recognise that parents are the children’s primary carers and educators and that we gain a tremendous amount of knowledge about the children from them.

 It is important that the parents and staff work together to consider strategies in supporting children’s behaviour.
-Staff support the children during ‘off days’, however in some instances it may be more substantial than that; staff discuss this with the parents especially if there is a significant change in a child’s behaviour.
-The Key Person and parents will discuss if there are any changes at home or in the nursery which may be worrying or distressing the child (a new sibling or transition to a new room); it is important to identify and ascertain reasons or triggers why a child may be behaving as they are.
+The Key Person and parents will discuss if there are any changes at home or in the nursery which may be worrying or distressing the child (e.g. a new sibling or transition to a new room); it is important to identify and ascertain reasons or triggers why a child may be behaving as they are.
 Working in partnership with the parents will ensure that agreed strategies are devised to support the child both at home and at nursery.